EddieDover/Theater-of-the-Mind/SYSTEMS.md

       1. If you are using a data string like "system.attributes.str", or a keyword (see below) like `{newline}`, along with custom text, such as "STR: system.attributes.str" as an output, there **must** be spaces around the data string,
           - INCORRECT - "STR:system.attributes.str/system.attributes.maxstr"
           - CORRECT     - "STR: system.attributes.str / system.attributes.maxstr"
+  * The more astute among you may notice that in the example templates, ".value" is often left out.
+To save your poor typing muscles, even if the value you find for a piece of character data is "system.attributes.str.value" the module parses data in the following way.
+Entering "system.attributes.str" will make the module look for "system.attributes.str.value" and display that if it finds it.
+If not found, it will display "system.attributes.str" as is.

 ### Value - Special Keywords